fabianbrash/Recipes/AWS.md

 ##### AWS CM now allows you to export certificates so you can use them with non-aws apps.
 Below are some gotchas

-1. private key is encryptedm so you need to use openssl to decrypt
+1. private key is encrypted so you need to use openssl to decrypt
 2. you have to build the full-chain yourself, all you have to do though is just add your certificate to the top of a new full-chain file, i.e. create a new file copy in there full-chain contents and then add your cert at the top

+##### This site was uses such a certificate https://harbor.fbclouddemo.us/